moutro/moutro/README.md

 I'm a former HubSpot web developer and now working at Wix <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-- 👨‍🎨 Experienced using Wix Velo, Editors and also a former Hubspot CMS/CRM Developer.
+- 👨‍🎨 Experienced using Wix Velo, Editors and also with the Hubspot CMS/CRM, and HubSpot APIs.

 - 💥 Just completed a site redesign contribution to a great Wix Open Source project!! 🌠